 Articles

-2013 Team of the Year Posted almost 11 years ago
+2013 Team of the Year Posted about 11 years ago

 An action-packed year of international rugby saw Wales claim another Six Nations title, the British & Irish Lions claim a rare series victory against Australia and New Zealand clinch the Rugby Championship crown on their way to a ‘perfect’ season.